Shaf8808/PP4-news-site/README.md

 - I have decided to keep my logo nice and simple with the pre-installed Bootstrap class of nav-bar brand as I believe it looks neat, tidy and professional.
 I have decided to capitalize both G's in GamesGuide as I believe it looks aesthetically better and gives a more unique feel to the logo.

 **Navigation Bar**
-- My navigation bar is displayed at the top of each and every page with styling that is consistent throughout the site
+- My navigation bar is displayed at the top of every page with styling that is consistent throughout the site
-- It contains all of the various different links that redirects the user to each page of the site
+- It contains all of the various links that redirect the user to each page of the site

-There are three main types of user for my particular site, which are:
+There are three main types of users for my particular site, which are:

 - A user who is not authenticated and doesn't have an account